-The traditional wisdom is that if you want to hover around the 75th percentile numbers for the target school if you want to get scholarship money.
-Luckily you don’t necessarily need both and 75th percentile LSAT and GPA because they can mix and match students to get the numbers they want.
+The traditional wisdom is that you want to hover around the 75th percentile numbers for the target school if you want to get scholarship money.
+Luckily you don’t necessarily need both 75th percentile LSAT and GPA because they can mix and match students to get the numbers they want.

-Thus, for T6 schools, the LSAT score good enough to give you a strong shot at a scholarship offer is going to be in the 171-173 range, depending on the school.
-Receiving this LSAT score places you in the 99th percentile of all those taking the LSAT, so it should be somewhat apparent why schools use money to draw these students in… there just aren’t many such students to go around.
+Thus, for T6 schools, the LSAT score good enough to give you a strong shot at a scholarship offer will be in the 171-173 range, depending on the school.
+Receiving this LSAT score places you in the 99th percentile of all those taking the LSAT, so it should be somewhat apparent why schools use the money to draw these students in… there aren’t many such students to go around.

 Good LSAT Score for Penn, Virginia, Berkeley, and Michigan- The Middle T14

-Berkeley was traditionally considered something of an outlier among the T14 for the greater emphasis they place on GPA.
-While this appears to still be their practice, they are very close to their peer schools, having a 25th percentile at 163 and a 75th at 170.
+Berkeley was traditionally considered an outlier among the T14 for the greater emphasis they place on GPA.
+While this appears to be their practice still, they are very close to their peer schools, having a 25th percentile at 163 and a 75th at 170.
 So any high side 160s LSAT score might be good enough for Berkeley.

 Berkeley is further notable, however, because if you look at user-submitted application data on LawSchoolNumbers, there are a fair number of applicants getting accepted with scores in the lower LSAT range for the school without a stellar GPA to balance it out.
 If any school in the T14 can honestly boast that they look at the total applicant, not just their numbers, it may be Berkeley.

-The other schools in this group have a more traditional hard line whereby the lower the LSAT is, the higher the GPA necessary to balance it out.
-Perhaps the big difference between these schools and those above them is that LSAT score wise 170+ scores give you a great shot of admittance even with a relatively low (~3.5) GPA.
-172 in particular looks like the magic bullet.
-A 172 is a good (great even) LSAT score for the middle T14, and it will probably draw some scholarship money offers as well.
+The other schools in this group have a more traditional hard-line whereby the lower the LSAT is, the higher the GPA necessary to balance it out.
+Perhaps the big difference between these schools and those above them is that LSAT score-wise 170+ scores give you a great shot of admittance even with a relatively low (~3.5) GPA.
+172, in particular, looks like the magic bullet.
+A 172 is a good (great even) LSAT score for the middle T14, and it will probably draw some scholarship money offers.